leopoldus11/tag-directory/CONTRIBUTING.md

 ---

-Thank you for helping build tag.directory! 🎉
+Thank you for helping build tracking.directory! 🎉